substance0/claudepulse/README.md

 > [!NOTE]
-> **Educational Project Disclaimer:** This is a personal project created for educational purposes and personal use, developed with AI generation tools.
-There is no clear intention for ongoing maintenance, support, or structured roadmapping.
-Use at your own discretion.
+> This is a personal project I’m using to learn and experiment (with some AI help).
+It’s not really maintained, doesn’t have a roadmap, and comes with no guarantees—use at your own risk.

 <div align="center">